-Join Gordon Luckett for an in-depth discussion in this video Purge files, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Purge files, part of Learning Autodesk Vault.

 - [Voiceover] Each time a file is updated in Vault…a version is saved within the vault.…This process could rapidly increase…the space needed on the server.…By purging the files the reduction of the…server size is drastically reduced.…Let's go into the…Autodesk Data Management Server Console…and look how to do that.…So I have one vault here called MYVAULT,…so if I right-click on that vault…I have an option here called Purge Files.…So I could say keep all the versions…except the latest five,…or I could even say the latest ten and so on.…